RAF Langford Lodge: History

 Langford Lodge was a target in Operation Grün (Ireland), a second front to Operation Sea Lion, which was the planned Nazi invasion of Britain.
 German paratroopers were to capture Langford Lodge, Aldergrove and Nutts Corner while RAF Long Kesh, Lisburn was to be destroyed.

-Notably, on 2 March 1989 a Dan Air BAe 748 from Newcastle, bound for Belfast International Airport, mistakenly landed at Langford Lodge.
+Notably, on 2 March 1989 a Dan-Air BAe 748 from Newcastle, bound for Belfast International Airport, mistakenly landed at Langford Lodge.

-Today

-Langford Lodge is currently home to two model flying clubs; Langford Model Aviation & Langford Model Heli Club.

 Some of the wartime airfield facilities used to house the Ulster Aviation Society's Heritage Centre.
 Exhibits included a Blackburn Buccaneer, a Hawker Sea Hawk and a Westland Wessex.
-The Society has now moved out and is finding a new home for the collection.
+In 2005 the society moved to Maze Long Kesh, Lisburn.

+Today

+Langford Lodge is currently home to two model flying clubs; Langford Model Aviation and Langford Model Heli Club.

-There is a 6200 ft rocket sled track owned by Martin-Baker.
+There is a 6200 ft rocket sled track owned by Martin-Baker for ejection seat testing.
+The track, running alongside the old main runway, has been in use since 1971.